Month In Review – Yukon

 Health & Safety

-Apr 1: Under its new policy, the Yukon Workers’ Safety and Compensation Board (WSCB) will impose administrative monetary penalties (AMPs) from $1,000 to $20,000 for OHS violations depending on seriousness of the offence and whether it’s a first, second, or third/subsequent violation.
-The agency will also publish names of companies who receive AMPs.
-Effective date: June 1.
+June 1: June 1 is the day the WSCB will implement its new administrative monetary penalties (AMPs) policy with penalty amounts for OHS penalties ranging from $1,000 to $20,000 depending on seriousness of the offence and whether it’s a first, second, or third/subsequent violation.
+The agency will also begin publishing the names of company who receive AMPs, adding a public relations cost to noncompliance.

 Action Point: Find out how to survive surprise government OHS inspections that can result in AMPs.